ccabanero/template-express-graphql/README.md

 }
 ````

-* It says, find Author with id '1'.
+* It says, query Author with id '1'.
 * When found, we want the id, first_name, last_name, and list of books returned.
+* Also, I don't want the book ids, give me the actual book properties too! (i.e. no under fetching)
 * Changing the id will change the user.
-* Changing the properties will allow for not over-fetching data not needed.
+* Limit the properties as needed (i.e. no over fetching).
 * Note, if id doesn't exist, we simply get null! :)
 * Note, if no required id parameter is provided - it informs in response.